frusal/frusal-example-npm-node/README.md

 </details>

-Update (create - in our case), local model source code stubs and TypeScript declarations for [Visual Studio Code] to use for static type checks and code completion (IntelliSense).
+Update (or create, in our case), the local model source code stubs and TypeScript declarations (TSD).
+The stubs are meant to be taken over by You for further development and maintenance.
+The TSDs are maintained by `npx frusal` script and used by [Visual Studio Code] IDE for source code static analysis, type validation and auto completion (IntelliSense).

 ```text
 $ npx frusal update